0xseljarida/Inception/NOTES.md

 > **Isolation was solved.
 Distribution wasn't.**

-**Docker's answer was the image.** Build your environment once (OS libraries, language runtime, dependencies, config) and ship it as a single artifact that runs identically anywhere.
+**Docker's answer was the image.** Build your environment once (OS libraries, language runtime, dependencies, config) and ship it as a single artifact that runs identically on any machine with a compatible kernel and CPU architecture.

 | | |
 |:--|:--|